worthliu/worthliu.docs/docs/leetcode/DesignCircularQueue.md

 Your implementation should support following operations:

-MyCircularQueue(k): Constructor, set the size of the queue to be k.
++ `MyCircularQueue(k)`: Constructor, set the size of the queue to be k.
-Front: Get the front item from the queue.
++ `Front`: Get the front item from the queue.
 If the queue is empty, return -1.
-Rear: Get the last item from the queue.
-If the queue is empty, return -1. enQueue(value): Insert an element into the circular queue.
-Return true if the operation is successful. deQueue(): Delete an element from the circular queue.
-Return true if the operation is successful. isEmpty(): Checks whether the circular queue is empty or not. isFull(): Checks whether the circular queue is full or not.
++ `Rear`: Get the last item from the queue.
+If the queue is empty, return -1.
++ `enQueue(value)`: Insert an element into the circular queue.
+Return true if the operation is successful.
++ `deQueue()`: Delete an element from the circular queue.
+Return true if the operation is successful.
++ `isEmpty()`: Checks whether the circular queue is empty or not.
++ `isFull()`: Checks whether the circular queue is full or not.

 Example:

 ```
 MyCircularQueue circularQueue = new MyCircularQueue(3); // set the size to be 3
 circularQueue.enQueue(1);  // return true